Bouddi Coastal Walk

 This section ends at Maitland Bay, a 600-metre sweeping curved beach that backs directly onto lush bushland.
 The protected cove means that it is usually calm, however the beach is unpatrolled, and you should swim with caution.

 At low tide, you may catch a glimpse of the S.S.
-Maitland Shipwreck on the eastern side of the beach – a paddle steamer from Scotland that was wrecked in a storm in 1898, taking the lives of 24 of the 36 passengers.
+Maitland Shipwreck on the eastern side of the beach – a paddle steamer from Scotland that was wrecked in a storm in 1898, taking the lives of 26 of the 36 passengers.
 Parts of the boiler and iron hull are strewn across the rock flats below the headland.

-To continue to the next section of the Coastal Walk, walk along beach to the eastern end and find the steep rocky steps leading to the top of the headland where the track resumes.
+To continue to the next section of the Coastal Walk, walk along the beach to the eastern end and find the steep rocky steps leading to the top of the headland where the track resumes.

 Section 2: Maitland Bay to Little Beach